mionova/100DaysOfCode-Challenge/README.md

 **Date**: June 23, 2021

-**Today's JavaScript Progress**: Review of some additional DOM concepts.
-More algorithms practice!
+**Today's JavaScript Progress**: More algorithms practice!
+1. Find the smallest common multiple of a range of numbers.
+2. Sum all the prime numbers smaller or equal to a MAX number.

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-029)
 &nbsp;